SAP-samples/teched2025-AD166/exercises/ex6/README.md

 # Exercise 6 - Add a Dialog using UI5 Web Components

+## Background & Context
-In this exercise, you will implement a dialog that enables users to select their preferred Icehouse clients using UI5 Web Components.
+> 📖 **What you'll learn**: In this exercise, you will implement a dialog that enables users to select their preferred Icehouse clients using UI5 Web Components.
 Web Components integrate seamlessly into SAPUI5.
 A UI5 Web Component with its Custom Elements metadata can be included and used like any standard SAPUI5 control.

+## Learning Objectives
+> 🎯 **After completing these steps** you will have:
+> - Configured your project to use UI5 Web Components
+> - Installed and set up the necessary tooling extensions
+> - Created a customer selection dialog
+> - Implemented Web Components integration with UI5

+## Exercise Steps

-## Exercise 6.1 - Prepare your Project
+### Exercise 6.1 - Prepare your Project

+📋 **Action Required**: Configure your project for UI5 Web Components.

-Before using external Web Components packages in your application, start by preparing your project.
+> 📖 **Context**: Before using external Web Components packages in your application, start by preparing your project.
 Add the `ui5-tooling-modules` UI5 Tooling extension and configure your `ui5.yaml` file.
 The `ui5-tooling-modules` extension allows for handling npm dependencies, including the UI5 Web Components.

+**Install the required extension**

 Run the following command in the terminal to add the `ui5-tooling-modules` extension to your project: